 LLNL has deployed dozens of very large Linux clusters since 2001.
 These clusters have commodity nodes, provide a common programming model, and implement similar cluster architectures.
 Hardware components are carefully selected for performance, usability, manageability, and reliability, and are then integrated and supported using a strategy that evolved from practical experience.

-We also deploy specialized vis clusters and archival storage, as well as support and contribute to the development of the open-source Lustre parallel file systems.
+We also deploy specialized visualization clusters and archival storage, as well as support and contribute to the development of the open-source Lustre parallel file systems.
 Lustre is mounted across multiple compute clusters and delivers high-performance, global access to data.

 For configuration details of the more than 20 production compute platforms supported by LC, see our systems summary.
 Descriptions of a few of our computers are included below.
 Visit our history page for a visual history of supercomputing at LLNL.